 - The Tribe of Papago-a program that dates back to Camp Lawton's origins, encourages pride and service to the camp.
 The Tribe of Papago provides opportunities for Scouts to earn awards for advancement and camp service. - Sunday Evening Campfire Program.
 We will kick off camping week with an exciting campfire.
-This is a great way to get into the Scout Spirit for camp. - In order to ensure compliance with national standards, the Rifle Shooting Merit Badge will be offered in 2-hour sessions. - Pioneering will also be taught in 2-hours sessions. - An Honor Troop will be designated at the end of camping week.
-The Honor Troop will receive a memento to take home and have their unit's photograph displayed in the Dining Hall. - The Summer Program will feature speakers from the community who will share their perspectives on Scouting. - The program for adults has been expanded and will include: - Additional training opportunities - Meeting with the new Council Executive - ✤ A Scout Masters Golf Tournament - Scoutmaster Merit Badge
+This is a great way to get into the Scout Spirit for camp. - An Honor Troop will be designated at the end of camping week.
+The Honor Troop will receive a memento to take home and have their unit's photograph displayed in the Dining Hall. - The program for adults will include: - ❖ A Scout Masters shooting tournament - ❖ Scoutmaster Merit Badge